 While most state parks say they are dog-friendly, the 985-acre Grand Mere State Park actually means it!
 Located on the west side of the state, this pawtastic park even allows your pooch to romp with you along the 1 mile of shoreline and swim in Lake Michigan.

 Like most state parks, there is plenty of shade and foliage in the park area, which features dunes, wetlands, bogs, three lakes, a large hunting area, picnic shelters, vault toilets, and picnicking areas that are all handicap accessible for your convenience.

-Make sure you bring clean up bags with you as the park does not have any on-site, and be prepared to carry the bag with you until you get to a trash receptacle.
-The trail from the parking lot to the beach is about a quarter of a mile of paved path until you reach the dunes, where it turns into a sandy climb.
-Be prepared to walk up some hills with your pooch as some report that the trip up the dunes can be strenuous for some.
+The gorgeous shoreline is mostly sunny, so bring an umbrella and wear your sunscreen.
+There isn't direct road access to the beach, so you'll need to travel a trail through the dunes to get to there.
+The Nature Trail runs from the parking lot to the beach for about a quarter of a mile of paved path until you reach the dunes, where it turns into a sandy climb.
+Be prepared to walk up some hills with your pooch, as the trip up the dunes can be strenuous for some.